tylerl/FilterPipes/README.md

 though.
 This filter type lets you specify a command to run.
 Kind of like the "Send Text to Command" filter, but without the input prompt, and (by default) without the shell interpretation (you can optionally turn that on, though).

+Note that the included examples require you to install the associated program.
+You may have to fiddle with the path (and perhaps command-line options) as well, depending on your local installation.

 * **Beautify JS (js-beautify)**: Many javascript developers use a command called "js-beautify" to clean up their code.
 This filter calls that command... assuming